ungoogled-software/ungoogled-chromium-windows/README.md

 # Sanity checking for consistency in series file
 ./devutils/check_patch_files.sh

-# Check for ezbuild dependency changes in file 'build/src/DEPS' and apdapt 'downloads.ini' accordingly.
+# Check for ezbuild dependency changes in file 'build/src/DEPS' and adapt 'downloads.ini' accordingly.

 # Use git to add changes and commit
 ```